Positivity bounds on vector boson scattering at the LHC

 First, let us turn on one operator at a time.
 Most experimental results are presented as limits on individual operators, assuming all others vanish.
 As shown in \cite{cmstwiki}, these limits are symmetric or nearly symmetric.
 In Table~\ref{tab:one} we list our positivity constraints on individual operators.
 We can see that, while $f_{M,2}$ and $f_{M,4}$ are free of such constraints, all other coefficients are bounded at least from one side.
 This implies that half of the experimentally allowed regions do not lead to a UV completion.
 In addition, $f_{M,0}$, $f_{M,5}$, $f_{T,5}$ and $f_{T,7}$ cannot individually take any nonzero values. $f_{M,0}$ is forbidden because the same-sign and opposite-sign $WW$ scattering amplitudes give inconsistent constraints, while $f_{M,5}$ is forbidden because $WW$ and $WZ$ scattering amplitudes give inconsistent constraints.
 Similar situations occur for $f_{T,5}$ and $f_{T,7}$.
 This implies that no UV theory could generate any of the four coefficients alone.
 We will show that these conditions can be relaxed once other coefficients are allowed to take nonzero values.
 However, the one-operator-at-a-time scenario already illustrates that the positivity constraints have drastic impacts on the presentation and interpretation of experimental results.

 Now let us turn on two operators simultaneously.
-Two-operator constraints have been presented by CMS on coefficients $f_{S,0}$ and $f_{S,1}$, and by ATLAS on $\alpha_4$ and $\alpha_5$.
-The latter parameters are defined in the nonlinear formulation, but the conversion to the linear case is straightforward \cite{Rauch:2016pai}.
-In Figures~\ref{fig:cms} and \ref{fig:atlas}, we overlay our corresponding positivity constraints on top of the two-dimensional contour plots obtained by both experiments.
+Two-operator constraints have been presented by CMS, on coefficients $F_{S,0}\equiv f_{S,0}$ and $F_{S,1}\equiv f_{S,0}$ (see Eq.~(\ref{Ftof}) for relations between the $F$ and $f$ coefficients), and by ATLAS on $\alpha_4$ and $\alpha_5$.
+The latter parameters are defined in the nonlinear formulation, but the conversion to the linear case is straightforward \cite{Rauch:2016pai}:

+In Figures~\ref{fig:cms} and \ref{fig:atlas}, we overlay our corresponding positivity constraints on top of the two-dimensional contour plots obtained by both experimental groups.
 We can see that most of the currently allowed areas are excluded.
 In other words, only a very small fraction of the allowed parameter space could lead to a UV completion.

 We are not aware of any constraints assuming three operators are present simultaneously.
 Nevertheless, for illustration, in Figure~\ref{fig:3d} we present our constraints on three coefficients, $f_{M,0}$, $f_{M,1}$, and $f_{M,5}$.
 We can see that the allowed region has the shape of a pyramid.
 Manifestly, $f_{M,0}$ and $f_{M,5}$ cannot take nonzero values alone, but this is relaxed once $f_{M,1}$ takes a negative value.
 This is consistent with our previous observation.